thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

         title: 'In this widget, we will also use data aggregation to calculate the hourly average of the received data.
 Select the "Average" as the aggregation function;'
     5:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-per-hour-5-pe.png
-        title: 'Use the dashboard&#39;s timewindow.
+        title: 'Use the dashboard&#39;s time window.
 Select the "Current hour" option as the time interval.
 Click "Update".
 Then, disable the time window display on the widget;'
     6:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-per-hour-6-pe.png
         title: 'Change the label to "Water consumption per hour".
 Now, open the "Icons" window;'
     7:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-per-hour-7-pe.png
-        title: 'Choose a new icon for the widget that better corresponds to the type of data displayed, specifically water consumption;'
+        title: 'Choose a new icon for the widget that better corresponds to the type of data displayed;'
     8:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-per-hour-8-pe.png
-        title: 'Change units to gal (gallon) and clear the "Card border radius" value.
+        title: 'Change units to gal (gallon), set to show one decimal place, and clear the "Card border radius" value.
 Click "Add";'
     9:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-per-hour-9-pe.png
         title: 'The widget that displays the average water consumption per hour has been added.
-Resize it to your liking.'
+Resize it to your liking.
+Save the dashboard.'

 water-consumption-range-chart-1:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-range-chart-1-pe.png
-        title: 'Go to the "Energy Meter" state, enter dashboard editing mode and copy the "Power consumption history" widget;'
+        title: 'Go to the "Energy Meter" state, enter dashboard editing mode.
+Right-click on the "Power consumption history" widget and select "Copy" from the dropdown menu that appears;'
     1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-range-chart-2-pe.png
-        title: 'Navigate to the "Water Flow Meter" state, and paste copied widget;'
+        title: 'Navigate to the "Water Flow Meter" state.
+Right-click on the dashboard and select "Paste" to insert the copied widget;'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-range-chart-3-pe.png
-        title: 'Place this widget to the right of the "Power consumption per hour" widget, resize it, and click the "pencil" icon to enter widget settings;'
+        title: 'Place this widget to the right of the "Water consumption per hour" widget, resize it, and click the "pencil" icon to enter its settings;'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-range-chart-4-pe.png
-        title: 'Specify "WM-003" (Water Flow Meter) as the data source, and add "waterConsumption" key as data key.
+        title: 'Specify the device "WM-003" (Water Flow Meter) instead of "EM-002".
+Replace the data key with "waterConsumption".
 Change the title to "Water consumption history";'
     4:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/water-consumption-range-chart-5-pe.png
         title: 'Change units to gal (gallon), and proceed to edit the range colors;'